hiilab/stats-401/Lab1.md

 Before learning D3, we need to understand the three fundamental technologies used by webpages.

+For more detailed information about HTML, CSS, and JS, please refer to [w3schools](https://www.w3schools.com/html/default.asp)

 ## 1.1 HTML

 HTML defines the **structure and content** of a webpage.